-For calendar year 2012, DWR's allocation to State Water Project contractors was 65 percent of contracted amounts which provided 1,242,475 acre-feet of Metropolitan's 1,911,500 acre-foot contractual amount.
-In addition, Metropolitan began 2012 with 243,000 acre-feet of carryover supplies from prior years.
-In calendar year 2013, DWR's allocation to State Water Project contractors was 35 percent of contracted amounts, or 669,025669,000 acre-feet of Metropolitan's 1,911,500 acre-foot contractual amount.
+For calendar year 2012, DWR's allocation to State Water Project Contractors was 65 percent of contracted amounts which provided 1,242,475 acre feet of Metropolitan's 1,911,500 acre foot contractual amount.
+In addition, Metropolitan began 2012 with 243,000 acre feet of carryover supplies from prior years.
+In calendar year 2013, DWR's allocation to State Water Project Contractors was 35 percent of contracted amounts, or 669,000 acre-feet of Metropolitan's 1,911,500 acre-foot contractual amount.
 In addition, Metropolitan began 2013 with approximately 281,000 acre-feet of carryover supplies from prior years.
+In calendar year 2014, DWR's allocation to State Water Project contractors was five percent of contracted amounts, or 95,575 acre-feet of its contractual amount.
+In addition, Metropolitan used all of its 223,000 acre-feet of carryover supplies from prior years, but was able to carry over 32,000 acre-feet of unused 2014 State Water Project supplies which will be available for use in 2015.
 See "-Water Transfer, Storage and Exchange Programs" and "-Storage Capacity and Water in Storage" below.

-For calendar year 2014, DWR's allocation to State Water Project contractors was announced on April 18, 2014, as five percent of the contracted amount, its 1,911,500 acre-foot contractual amount.
-Under this allocation, Metropolitan will receive approximately 95,575 acre-feet.
-This of contracted amounts.
+For calendar year 2014,2015, DWR's initial allocation estimate to State Water Project Contractors was announced on April 18, 2014, December 1, 1014, as five percent of its 1,911,500 acre foot contractual amount.
+Under this allocation, Metropolitan will receive approximately 95,575 acre-feet of contracted amounts.
 In addition, Metropolitan began 2014 with approximately 223,000 acre-feet of carryover supplies from prior years, all of which can be drawn in 2014.
 Through September 2014, Metropolitan has used 215,000 acre-feet of these carryover supplies and plans to use all 223,000 acre-feet by the end of the year.
-Although Metropolitan plans to use all carry over State Water Project Supplies accumulated in years prior to 2014, it is also working to carry over unused 2014 State Water Project supplies into 2015.

-DWR's 2014 allocation reflects that calendar year 2013 was the driest on record in much of California, dry conditions have persisted in 2014, storage levels are low in the State's major reservoirs, drought conditions occurred in previous years, and federally mandated environmental restrictions have been imposed upon water deliveries from the Bay Delta, including the potential for additional limitations as a result of the currently controlling Delta smelt biological opinion as discussed below.
-Metropolitan began 2014 with approximately 223,000 acre-feet of carryover supplies from prior years, all of which can be drawn in 2014.
-As in previous dry years, Metropolitan may augment augmenting these deliveries using withdrawals from its storage programs along the State Water Project and through water transfer and exchange programs.
+Although Metropolitan plans to use all carry over State Water Project Supplies accumulated in years prior to-2014, it is also working to carry over unused 2014 State Water Project supplies into 2015.
+DWR's 201410 percent of contracted amounts.
+Due to December 2014 storm runoff and storage in the State's major reservoirs, this allocation reflects that calendar year 2013 was increased on January 15, 2015 to 15 percent of contracted amounts or 287,000 acre-feet.
+This allocation follows the driest year on record infor much of California, in 2013, persisting dry conditions persisted in 2014, low storage levels are low in the State's major reservoirs, drought conditions occurred in previous years, and federally mandated environmental restrictions which have been imposed upon water deliveries from the Bay Delta, including the potential for additional limitations as a result of the currently controlling Delta smelt biological opinion opinions as discussed below.
+As in previous dry years, Metropolitan is augmenting these deliveries using withdrawals from its storage programs along the State Water Project and through water transfer and exchange programs.
 See "METROPOLITAN'S WATER SUPPLY-Water Transfer, Storage and Exchange Programs" in this Appendix A.